VCDiag: Classifying Erroneous Waveforms for Failure Triage Acceleration: Results and Discussion

 In Figure~\ref{fig:vcdiag_framework}, most framework changes occur between insertion and VCD extraction.
 This section is self-contained - adding a new design only requires one automation script and a config file.
 The bug generation flow mirrors insertion and extraction, streamlining script development.
 Core components like synthetic bug generation, data processing, and the ML environment remain consistent, highlighting the benefits of standardized data and modular framework design.

-Integrating VCDiag with OpenTitan RomCtrl initially took about three days, as we navigated testbench behavior and post-simulation data handling.
-After initial integration, extending to additional OpenTitan designs required only hours due to shared UVM infrastructure.
+Initial OpenTitan RomCtrl integration took three days due to testbench and post-simulation handling, but extending to additional OpenTitan designs required only hours due to shared UVM infrastructure.
 For FabScalar, the setup required two days to adapt the framework to its distinct flow.
 By open-sourcing VCDiag, we aim to foster broader adoption and evolution of our framework in both research and industry.